ayannw/mitsuha/README.md

 -   Now edit the file `.env` and put your bot's credentials.
 You can get the `DISCORD_TOKEN` from [`Discord developer portal`](https://discord.com/developers/ 'Discord developer portal').

 -   Now start the bot using `npm run start` or `yarn start`.
-    > Did not work ?
+    <-- Did not work ?
 Make sure you have used right credentials and try again.
-If it still doesn't work, please [open an issue](https://github.com/ayannw/mitsuha/issues/new 'create a new issue').
+If it still doesn't work, please [open an issue](https://github.com/ayannw/mitsuha/issues/new 'create a new issue').-->

 <!--4th rewrite-->